nightrunner91/nightvue/README.md

   lazy:     .75s,
 );
 ```
-NightVue generates classnames based on this maps to use them in HTML.
+NightVue generates classnames based on this maps to use them in HTML:
 ```
 .timing-linear { transition-timing-function: cubic-bezier(0, 0, 1, 1) }
 .timing-ease { transition-timing-function: cubic-bezier(0.25, 0.1, 0.25, 1) }